johnthedy/WMOSOS/README.md

 # WMOSOS
 Weighted Multi Objective Symbiotic Organism Search

+This is multiobjective optimization algorithm modified from SOS created using MATLAB.
+WMOSOS.m is the main file
-This is multiobjective optimization algorithm modified from SOS Current algorithm can only be applied into two objectives problem Modify the fobj.m file to suit your own problem.
+Current algorithm can only be applied into two objectives problem Modify the fobj.m file to suit your own problem.